-NAGOYA PROTOCOL: The Nagoya Protocol applies to genetic resources that are covered by the CBD and to be benefits arising from their utilization.
+NAGOYA PROTOCOL: The Nagoya Protocol applies to genetic resources that are covered by the CBD and to the benefits arising from their utilization.
 The Nagoya Protocol also covers Traditional Knowledge associated with genetic resources that are covered by the CBD and the benefits arising from its utilisation.

 Nagoya Protocol and it objectives: The Nagoya Protocol on Access to Genetic Resources Fair and Equitable Sharing of Benefits Arising from their Utilisation (ABS) to the convention on Biological Diversity is a supplementary agreement to the CBD.
 It provides a transparent legal framework for the effective implementation of one of the 3 objectives of the CBD:

-“THE Fair and Equitable Sharing of Benefits arising out of the Utilisation of Genetic Resources”.
+“The Fair and Equitable Sharing of Benefits arising out of the Utilisation of Genetic Resources”.

 The Nagoya Protocol on ABS was: